synonymdev/slashtags/packages/slashtag/README.md

   url: 'slash://abc...123', // optional url of the read-only Slashtag node.
   key: k, // optional key of the read-only Slashtag node.
   keyPair: kp, // optional keyPair of the Slashtag node.
-  store: store, // optional Corestore instance.
+  store: store, // optional Corestore instance. won't be closed on slashtag.close()
+  swarm: swarm, // optional hyperswarm instance. only applicable for remote Slashtags.
   protocols: [...], // optional list of SlashProtocols to register.
   swarmOpts: {bootstrap, relays}, // optional options for hyperswarm instance.
 }